Reviewed by Eleese Cunningham, RDN

-Whey (actually its absence) is key to Greek yogurt.
+Whey (actually the absence of it) is key to Greek yogurt.
 "Greek yogurt has most of the whey removed" through a process of straining, Krieger says.
-"Leaving a product that is thicker, with more protein, but less calcium – unless calcium is added back.
+"Leaving a product that is thicker, with more protein, but less calcium — unless calcium is added back.
 Read the ingredients to see if calcium has been added."

 Lactose Intolerance Help and Other Health Benefits

 For people with lactose intolerance who don't want to give up on dairy's nutritional benefits, yogurt can be a good option.
 "Yogurt contains less lactose than ice cream and milk," Krieger says.
-"A person with many symptoms from lactose intolerance should eat yogurt with other foods – like nuts, fruit or cereal for example – and possibly in smaller amounts."
+"A person with many symptoms from lactose intolerance should eat yogurt with other foods — including nuts, fruit or cereal — and possibly in smaller amounts."

 More Yogurt Options